 Pimples are common for most teens.
 Acne is caused by glands in the skin that produce a natural oil called sebum.
 Puberty hormones make the glands produce extra sebum, which can clog the pores.
 Washing gently with water and mild soap can get rid of excess sebum and help reduce breakouts.

 Over-the-counter and prescription medications are available for more severe cases of acne.
-Your family doctor can recommend a dermatologist (a doctor specializing in skin) if basic skin care and OTC medications don't keep acne under control.
+Your family doctor can recommend a dermatologist (a doctor who specializes in treating the skin) if basic skin care and OTC medications don't keep acne under control.

 Kids who once associated bath time with play need to learn to wash regularly and to apply deodorant or antiperspirant.
-A teen who's learning to use shave will need instructions on how to keep it clean, to throw a disposable one away before it becomes dull and ineffective, and to not share it with others.
+A teen who's learning to shave will need to learn how to keep a razor clean, to throw a disposable one away before it becomes dull and ineffective, and to not share it with others.

 Boys, capable of having erections since infancy, can now experience ejaculation.
-The first ejaculation usually occurs between the ages of 11 and 15, either spontaneously in connection with sexual fantasies, during masturbation, or as a nocturnal emission (also called a wet dream).
+Usually, this first happens between the ages of 11 and 15, either spontaneously in connection with sexual fantasies, during masturbation, or as a nocturnal emission (also called a wet dream).
 If he doesn't know about wet dreams before he has one, a boy may think he has urinated accidentally or that something has gone wrong with his body.

 As kids mature physically and emotionally, they become increasingly curious about their sexuality and their own bodies.
-Although infants and younger children do touch their own genitals from time to time because they like the way it feels, masturbation is more common in older kids, from the preadolescent and teen years and beyond.
+Although infants and young kids do touch their own genitals from time to time because they like the way it feels, masturbation is more common in older kids, from the preadolescent and teen years and beyond.

 As far as the myths and beliefs about masturbation: No, it won't cause kids to grow hair on their hands, become infertile, go blind, or develop new emotional problems.
 A small number of kids and teens with already existing emotional problems may become preoccupied with masturbation — just as they may become overly occupied with other behaviors or thoughts.
 Constant or obsessive masturbation may be a sign of anxiety or other emotional problem.